 It all comes back to self-restraint.
 Unclassy people interrupt others’ conversations, because they need to be the center of attention.
 They complete other people’s jokes because they want the world to think they’re funny.
 They’re loud, because they want the world to notice them.
 Classy people don’t need to be noticed.
 They let others finish their thoughts before chiming in.
 They have the decency to laugh at others’ jokes.
 It is more fun to be in good company with clever people, than for everyone in the room to think how clever you are.
-Classy people are soft-spoken, because they don’t need to be noticed.
+Classy people speak measured words when they have something interesting to say.
+Unclassy people say the first thing that crosses their minds, because they need to be noticed.

-Most people who shop at Walmart are unclassy because they spend money they don’t have on poor quality things they don’t need.
-These items look expensive, so that the unclassy can appear “better off”.
+Many people who shop at Walmart are unclassy because they spend money they don’t have on poor quality things they don’t need.
+These items look expensive, so that the unclassy can appear “better off”, but they tend to be cheaply made and designed to be disposed of.
+This is particularly true of Walmart clothes and furniture.
 Now I’m not one of those anti-capitalists who think all forms of consumption are wrong, or that the free market is evil.
 Far from it.
 I point out that consumption without restraint is unclassy, which is what those who shop at Walmart exemplify.